IurieChi/Password-Generator-Manager-in-Python/readme.md

 # Password-Generator-Manager-in-Python
 Simple Password Generator &amp; Manager with GUI in Python

-Password Genertor and Manager with GUI in Python.
+Password Generator and Manager with GUI in Python.

 Functions of the tool includes: